LezardSC/42-tokenizer/README.md

 ## Testing the Contract on Remix

 If you prefer to test and interact with the `Altarian42` smart contract using the Remix IDE, see the [Testing on Remix Documentation](/documentation/en/Remix.md)

+## More documentation

+If you want to know more about the project, [check the project documentation](/documentation/en/Altarian42.md).

 ## Contributing